 While the practice of yoga has everything to do with breathing and is less about the asanas (the sanskrit name for “poses” or “postures”), a lot of people mistake yoga for an easy form of exercise.
 Even if you only came for the Savasana, which you definitely shouldn’t leave before, turning off the mind and

 I’m here to tell you that your inflexibility actually makes it easier to feel the stretch – which is what we are going for in yoga class!
 The fact that you’re not very flexible means you’re feeling the stretch much more quickly!
-It’s important to understand that in yoga, unlike many other athletic endeavours, the
+It’s important to understand that in yoga, unlike many other athletic endeavors, the

 Shoulder impingement happens when lifting your arm overhead causes your shoulder blades to rub against the muscles of your rotary cuff.
 These four muscles — the supraspinatus, infraspinatus, teres minor and subscapularis — control the ability to rotate your arms and lift them overhead.
 Shoulder impingement is generally caused by repetitive use of your arms